 - The remains of a crossroads and buildings from Roman times

-The market looks particularly glorious at night, when the lights shine on the palace buildings.
-And to cap it all off and add that little extra historical touch, the city’s horse-drawn carriages (fiakers) park here.
+The market looks particularly good at night, when the lights shine on the palace buildings.

-- Nostalgic toys, decorative tea light holders, amber jewellery, scented woods and similar
+- Decorative tea light holders, scented woods and wooden kitchen accessories

-- Sausages and other fried delights (even fish and chips on my visit, a dish I feel certain never graced a Habsburg plate), plus, of course, Weihnachtspunsch
+- Lebkuchen, large blocks of cheese, traditional pastries, chocolate fountains, sausages and other fried delights (even fish and chips, though I feel certain the dish rarely graced a Habsburg plate), plus, of course, your Weihnachtspunsch and Glühwein

-Nearly everyone visiting Vienna wanders through Michaelerplatz at some point, since it forms one major entrance to the central Hofburg Palace complex.
+Nearly everyone visiting Vienna wanders through Michaelerplatz at some point, since it forms one major entrance to that central Hofburg Palace complex.

 No trams spoil the view, but you’re not far from a couple of underground stations.